12. Simple Linear Regression

 The distinction is important because it changes what should be emphasised in a Results section.
 Explanatory work usually emphasises the slope, its uncertainty, and the biological interpretation of the effect.
 Predictive work still needs the model coefficients, but it should pay much more attention to fitted values, prediction intervals, and the amount of unexplained variation.

 This is also why a model with a highly significant slope is not automatically a good predictive model.
-A relationship can be biologically real and still leave substantial scatter around the fitted line, as in the penguin data.
+A relationship can be biologically real and still leave substantial scatter around the fitted line, as in Figure 4.
 Conversely, a model that predicts well is not automatically evidence for a causal mechanism.
-In Chapter 24, we return to this distinction.
+In Chapter 24, I return to this distinction.

 Common mistakes in simple linear regression include: